 While all types of cinnamon have polyphenols, their concentration varies.
 A meta-study analyzed the species-specific phytochemical profiles and anti-diabetic properties of the different types of cinnamon (other than Cinnamomum citriodorum, which again is very hard even for researchers to obtain).

 The study concluded that: “cinnamon demonstrates anti-hyperglycaemic properties, however effects are species-specific with best overall properties seen for Ceylon cinnamon.”

-Cinnamon extract (made by concentrating the bark from its raw material form) has not only been proven to lower blood sugar naturally, but is also proven in medical literature to normalize cholesterol.
-This meta-study on the medicinal use of cinnamon in type-2 diabetics found that cinnamon reduced cholesterol levels, reduced LDL-C and reduced triglycerides while raising HDL-C (the “good” cholesterol) levels.
+Cinnamon extract has not only been shown to lower blood sugar naturally, but is also proven in medical literature to normalize cholesterol.
+A meta-study published in the Annals of Family Medicine journal found that cinnamon reduced overall cholesterol levels, reduced LDL-C (considered "bad" cholesterol) and reduced triglycerides while raising HDL-C (the “good” cholesterol) levels.

 Clearly cinnamon has a wide range of potential health benefits, and we believe that at moderate doses, even the cheapest form of cinnamon is likely to have more pros than cons.

 A YouTube video from a popular health influencer named Dr. Axe goes into detail about some of the health benefits of cinnamon: